MeLlamanMeca/LP_ANTLR_MINISCHEME/README.md

 - Numbers (ints): Whole numbers, positive or negative, without decimals.
 - Strings (strings): A sequence of characters enclosed (or not) in quotation marks.
 - Booleans (bools): Represents truth values; either true or false.
 Represented as #t and #f.
-Can also use `else`, which is a shorthand for the boolean value #f in conditional expressions, typically used in place of #f to indicate the fallback or default option when no other condition is met.
+Can also use `else`, which is a shorthand for the boolean value #f in conditional expressions, typically used in place of #t to indicate the fallback or default option when no other condition is met.
 - Lists (lists): Unordered collections of elements that can contain different types of data, including other lists.